annasiwiecka/Sales-Analysis-With-Graph-Generation/README.md

 #  Sales Analysis With Graph Generation

-Web-application that analyses sales data by interactively selecting dates to sort the data, extracting sales data, importing data from a csv file, analysing by category, transaction id, date and presenting them by bar chart, line chart or pie chart.
+Web-application that analyses sales data by interactively selecting conditions to analysis the data, extracting sales data, importing data from a csv file, analysing by category, transaction id, date and presenting them by bar chart, line chart or pie chart.
 Creation of a report and subsequent generation of a pdf report

 ## Installation